webhintio/hint/packages/hint/docs/user-guide/concepts/connectors.md

 but expose more events or have some extra functionality.
 The following document details the known differences or issues among the official connectors.

-### Edge

-* You need administrator privileges to run `webhint` on Edge.
-You should be automatically prompted when running it.
-* It’s best to close all instances of Edge before to avoid any issues.
-* The current implementation can have some problems when scanning multiple sites simultaneously.
-This should not be a common scenario.
-* The connector will make use of the `useTabUrl` and `tabUrl` properties.
-  Removing those can cause unexpected results.

 ### jsdom